kyletolle/the-mechanism-collection/index.md

 plight.
 We must shed the fanciful and arrogant blindness we have always worn, and lay a hand to the ground to feel how we've harmed Her.

-I must cast a light on the un-truths and illuminate the way forward.

 Unlike those before me, I describe Her outrage.

 ## Reclamation